NURBS-Diff: A Differentiable Programming Module for NURBS: Introduction

 In modern CAD systems, a solid model is represented using boundary representation (B-Rep), where the solid boundaries are defined using spline surfaces.
 Non-Uniform Rational B-splines (NURBS) are the standard representation used for defining the spline surfaces~\citep{10.5555/265261}.
 NURBS surfaces offer a high level of control and versatility; they can also compactly represent the surface geometry.
 NURBS surfaces can represent more complex shapes than B\`ezier or B-splines due to the non-uniformity of the knot vectors and the non-linear transformation due to the weights assigned to the control points.
 In addition, the NURBS definition allows for local control via the knots and the control points and global control via the weights.
+On the other hand, deep learning for 3D Euclidean geometry is emerging as a critical and well-explored research area in engineering.
+This area includes fundamental computer vision works such as 3D shape reconstructions from point clouds or multi-view stereo and 3D semantic segmentation for shape understanding~\citep{mescheder2019occupancy,park2019deepsdf,niemeyer2020differentiable,deng2020cvxnet,chen2020bsp,peng2020convolutional,davies2020overfit,atzmon2020sal,groueix2018atlasnet}.
 While NURBS are the standard CAD representation in engineering, their utility in deep learning-based approaches is not well researched.
+Current 3D deep learning (DL) research focuses on converting standard CAD representations to geometric representations that are more amenable to machine learning (such as voxels, triangular meshes, etc.)~\citep{barill2018fast}.
+This conversion from the standard CAD geometries to other representations is often irreversible and is not trivial to incorporate with DL algorithms.

-One of the main challenges in extending NURBS-based representation to deep learning is the requirement for differentiable programming of the operations performed during neural network computations.
-This requires the complete mathematical definition of both the forward computations and the derivatives with respect to the input for the backward computations.
+One of the main challenges in extending NURBS-based representation to deep learning is the differentiable programming of the NURBS evaluations.
+The main idea of differentiable programming is to define each operation in a neural network in a differentiable manner.
+Differentiable programming uses gradient-based approaches to optimize the neural network parameters, thereby obtaining the desired output through neural network operations.
+This differentiable programming paradigm allows an end-to-end programmable system that can be used to train deep neural networks.
+This paradigm has found use in a large variety of applications such as scientific computing~\citep{Innes2020ALGORITHMICD, Innes2019ADP, Schafer2020ADP}, image processing~\citep{li2018differentiableprog}, physics engines~\citep{Degrave2017ADP}, computational simulations~\citep{alnaes2015fenics}, and graphics~\citep{li2018differentiable, Chen2019LearningTP}.